Common Foot and Ankle Questions

 If you have received your diagnosis from one of our foot specialists at A Step Ahead Foot & Ankle Center and are looking for a second opinion, we will supply you with any pertinent records and X-rays that were taken.

-We accept both Medicare and Medicaid at all four of our office locations.
+We accept Medicare at all three of our locations.
+Medicaid is accepted at our Colorado offices only.

 Back to Top